 \paragraph{Contribution.} The primary contributions of this work are as follows:

 \textbf{I.} A new class of RJMCMC proposals for across-model moves, called {\em transport reversible jump} (TRJ) proposals are developed.
-In the idealised case where exact transports are used, the proposals are shown to have a desirable property (Proposition \ref{prop1}). \\ \textbf{II.} A numerical study on challenging examples demonstrating the efficacy of the proposed approach in the setting where {\em approximate} transport maps are used is conducted. \\ \textbf{III.} A modified version of the model probability estimator of \cite{bartolucci_efficient_2006} is considered as a way to assess the quality of across-model proposals, and as an example use of effective TRJ proposals in the setting where one has samples from each conditional target. \\ \textbf{IV.} An alternative ``all-in-one'' approach to training approximate TMs is developed, which involves combining a saturated state space formulation of the target distribution with {\em conditional} TMs, is explored.
+In the idealized case where exact transports are used, the proposals are shown to have a desirable property (Proposition \ref{prop1}). \\ \textbf{II.} A numerical study is conducted on challenging examples demonstrating the efficacy of the proposed approach in the setting where {\em approximate} transport maps are used. \\ \textbf{III.} An alternative ``all-in-one'' approach to training approximate TMs is developed, which involves combining a saturated state space formulation of the target distribution with {\em conditional} TMs.

-\paragraph{Structure of this Article} The remainder of this article is structured as follows: Section \ref{sec:background} discusses the required background concepts regarding RJMCMC, transport maps, and flow-based models.
+Code for the numerical experiments is made available at \url{https://github.com/daviesl/trjp}. \paragraph{Structure of this Article.} The remainder of this article is structured as follows: Section \ref{sec:background} discusses the required background concepts regarding RJMCMC, transport maps, and flow-based models.
 Section \ref{sec:rjrd} introduces a general strategy for using transport maps within RJMCMC and discusses its properties.
 Section \ref{sec:numerical} conducts a numerical study to demonstrate the efficacy of the strategy in the case where {\em approximate} transports are used.
-Section \ref{sec:cnfrj} explores an alternative ``all-in-one'' approach to training transport maps, and provides an associated numerical example.
+Section \ref{sec:cnfrj} explores an alternative ``all-in-one'' approach to training transport maps and provides an associated numerical example.
 Section \ref{sec:discussion} concludes the paper.